MicrosoftDocs/PowerShell-Docs/scripting/core-powershell/ise/The-ISEAddOnTool-Object.md

 ---

 # The ISEAddOnTool Object
-  An **ISEAddonTool** object represents an installed add\-on tool that provides additional functionality toWindows PowerShell ISE.
-An example is the **Commands** tool that you can display by clicking **View**, then **Show Command Add\-on**.
+  An **ISEAddonTool** object represents an installed add-on tool that provides additional functionality toWindows PowerShell ISE.
+An example is the **Commands** tool that you can display by clicking **View**, then **Show Command Add-on**.
 This tool is then accessible to you by manipulating the various available **ISEAddOnTool** objects.

- Each add\-on tool can be associated with either the vertical pane or the horizontal pane.
+ Each add-on tool can be associated with either the vertical pane or the horizontal pane.
 The vertical pane is docked to the right edge of Windows PowerShell ISE.
 The horizontal pane is docked to the bottom edge.

- Each PowerShell tab in Windows PowerShell ISE can have its own set of add\-on tools installed.
+ Each PowerShell tab in Windows PowerShell ISE can have its own set of add-on tools installed.
 See [$psISE.CurrentPowerShellTab.HorizontalAddOnTools](The-ISEAddOnToolCollection-Object.md) and [$psISE.CurrentPowerShellTab.VerticalAddOnTools](The-ISEAddOnToolCollection-Object.md) to access the collection of tools available to the currently selected tab or the same properties on any of the **PowerShellTab** objects in the [$psISE.PowerShellTabs](The-PowerShellTabCollection-Object.md) collection object.

 ## Methods
- There are no Windows PowerShell ISE\-specific methods available for objects of this class.
+ There are no Windows PowerShell ISE-specific methods available for objects of this class.

 ## Properties

 ###  <a name="Control"></a> Control
   Supported in Windows PowerShell ISE 3.0 and later, and not present in earlier versions.

- The **Control** property provides read access to many of the details of the Commands add\-on tool.
+ The **Control** property provides read access to many of the details of the Commands add-on tool.

 ```
 # View the properties of the Commands add-on tool.